sowmyah22/Student_performance_recommendation_system/README.md

 This project is designed to analyze quiz performance data of students and provide personalized recommendations to improve their preparation.The system generates insights that help pinpoint the student's strengths and weaknesses.

-The project is built using Python.
+This project is built using Python.

 ### Key Features:
 - Analyze quiz performance over multiple attempts.